 Lisa is well clued into the social pressures and concerns that come with her background and is determined to fulfil her grandmother’s dream of having an academic in the family.
 But she knows how to keep her life well-balanced and has been together with Sam since high school.
 They live together in rented student accommodation.
 Lisa also loves gospel singing and is part of her local church choir.

 Manu is from New Delhi and came to this university four years ago for his MA in Anthropology on a scholarship and has stayed on do to his Doctorate in Development Studies as he was won a grant for it.
 He did his Bachelor’s rom St Stephen’s College in Delhi.
 Manu enjoys debating and that’s how he met up with Hari on campus.
 They hold opposing views on many subjects, but their mutual respect and common Indian background has resulted in an unlikely friendship.

 Samir “Sam” Kulkarni

-Sam is a second-generation NRI with a “liberal” upbringing, doing his masters in management science and engineering.
-Sam’s father is a wealthy corporate and his mother is a “society lady”, on the board of many charities.
-Sam has bolstered his limited first hand exposure to India with reading, watching films/documentaries.
+Sam is a second-generation NRI with a liberal upbringing, doing his MA in Management Science and Engineering.
+Sam’s father is a wealthy corporate and his mother is a society lady, on the board of many charities.
+Sam has bolstered his limited first-hand exposure to India with reading, watching films/documentaries.
 He loves discussing many aspects of India with his friends and family back home.
 Lately he has joined many WhatsApp discussion groups, which he thinks helps him understand current affairs quickly.

-Everyone in the cafe may not receive a speaking part in the play.
-The ones who don’t receive a speaking part, will be the audience and listen/observe some key aspects for discussion time later.
+Everyone in the cafe may not receive a speaking part in the plays.
+Those who don’t receive a speaking part, will be the audience and listen/observe some key aspects for discussion time later.
+So everyone participates.